-The Science Conversation is a general education program for sophomores, designed around an interdisciplinary exploration of science.
-Students who complete the yearlong program will earn HWC, BTS-T, HBS, SED or IST, and WRI general education credits.
+The Science Conversation is a general education program for sophomores that is designed around an interdisciplinary exploration of science.
+The 24 students who complete the year-long program will earn HWC, BTS-T, HBS, SED or IST, and WRI general education credits.
 It is intended to attract a wide audience for rich, interdisciplinary discussions.
-We are currently seeking applications from a broad mix of students, from art appreciators to book lovers to science fans.
+We are currently seeking applications from a broad mix of students — from art appreciators to book lovers to science fans.

-This yearlong program for a cohort of 24 sophomores consists of three courses (fall, interim, and spring) and follows a ‘great books’ approach with seminar-style discussions.
+The Science Conversation consists of three courses (fall, Interim, and spring) and follows a ‘great books’ approach with seminar-style discussions.
 Primary texts by influential figures are read alongside secondary sources for analysis and overview.
-During the interim, students and faculty will make science come alive by performing hands-on laboratory experiments while considering their intellectual and historical significance.
+During Interim, students and faculty will perform hands-on laboratory experiments while considering their intellectual and historical significance.
 In a broader sense, the Science Conversation seeks to help reunite the sciences and humanities, viewing the scientific enterprise in the context of the liberal arts.